sigoden/aichat/README.md

 .read                    Import from file and submit .exit                    Exit the REPL

+Type """ to begin multi-line editing, type """ to end it.
 Press Ctrl+C to abort readline, Ctrl+D to exit the REPL

 ```